-Music Jam Productions presents Florida Jazz and Blues Jam 2018 on Saturday January 27th, 2018 at Sunset Cove (west end of Glades Road), featuring the up close and personal performances of the best in Jazz and Blues at a very reasonable price
+Music Jam Productions presented Florida Jazz and Blues Jam 2018 on Saturday January 27th, 2018 at Sunset Cove (west end of Glades Road), featuring the up close and personal performances of the best in Jazz and Blue.

 Gov’t Mule headlines Florida Jazz and Blues Jam 2018 with a full 90-mionute set.
 The set is sure to include Mule classics as well as the latest album entitled The Tel-Star Sessions, the band’s very first, and never-before- released, demos made in June 1994 at Tel-Star Studios in Bradenton, Florida.
 The Mule started as an adventurous side project, formed during a year when Warren Haynes and Allen Woody had some down time from their work with the Allman Brothers Band.
 Becoming one of the most enduring, respected and active bands in the world was the furthest thing from the band’s imagination; the plan was to record a low-budget album and play a few shows.
 It’s now clear that they had stumbled upon something special, but at that point Mule was an experimental rock trio: Haynes, Woody and drummer Matt Abts, who Haynes brought in after playing with him in the Dickey Betts Band.
 Fans will love the chance to hear their early improvisational interplay, an impressive skill that has since become a signature of Gov’t Mule’s albums and live shows.